Specialist17/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 As he walked through the path, Fernando felt the smell intensifying.
 He started hearing what might have be confused with the sound of a horse, but this was different.
 He saw a black majestic beast, with a colored horn, and golden hair galloping around at the end of the path.
+Fernando got close to it with awe and admiration, and started expressing his amazement.
+The beast got startled, and started talking back.
+Fernando got surprised, but kept talking back to the beast.
+The beast identified itself as teh Unicorn King.
 Fernando met the Unicorn King who granted him magic powers.

 The end.

 ## Cast